kubedb/docs/docs/concepts/databases/mongodb.md

 ### spec.version

 `spec.version` is a required field specifying the name of the [MongoDBVersion](/docs/concepts/catalog/mongodb.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `MongoDBVersion` crds,
+Currently, when you install KubeDB, it creates the following `MongoDBVersion` resources,

 - `3.4-v4`, `3.4-v3`, `3.4-v2`, `3.4-v1`, `3.4`
 - `3.6-v4`, `3.6-v3`, `3.6-v2`, `3.6-v1`, `3.6`